 Lower Wisconsin State Riverway

 Some of my first canoe camping experiences were with Boy Scout Troop 170 on the Lower Wisconsin State Riverway as we barged along sun burned in a motley fleet of mismatched, dented, begged, and borrowed canoes and gear wrapped in black trash bags, while camping on sand bars——it was a great time!
 The lower 92 miles of the Wisconsin River are protected, undeveloped riverway, offering a great paddle through Wisconsin's "Driftless Region."
 A fun, signature feature of a Wisconsin River trip is the sandbar camping.
 Simply pull up on an unoccupied sandbar, set up camp, and enjoy the western sunset in the river valley.
+Check out our recent trip down the Wisconsin River here.

 An old northwoods favorite, and one with a special place in my heart!
 As a boy, I did several trips on the Flambeau River to camp and run the whitewater sections with my dad and uncle Tom.
 This river offers on-river camping most of its length, many obstacle-free sections with good current, and several sections of challenging whitewater, including the optional, wild, south fork of the Flambeau!